Medical companies pummeled by outbreak; a fresh market opens

 ________________________

-THE HEALTH BIZ: In this era if dire medical need, hospitals and other parts of the health sector have seen incoming revenue erode to almost nothing.
+THE HEALTH BIZ: In this era of dire medical need, hospitals and other parts of the health sector have seen incoming revenue erode to almost nothing.

 — Quest Diagnostics’ testing volumes dropped more than 40% during the last two weeks of March, including COVID-19 testing.
 The company said in a regulatory filing that its cost-cutting measures include salary reductions for executives, suspension of its 401 (k) match, fewer hours for employees whose work has significantly declined and furloughs for employees with diminished work who expressed interest.
 Quest withdrew its full-year financial outlook.